whoozle/android-file-transfer-linux/README.md

 # Android File Transfer For Linux
 Android File Transfer for Linux - interactive MTP client implemented in C++ with no dependencies on libmtp/libptp.
 Simple reference Qt4/Qt5 application included.
+Now with Nokia Lumia support!

 ## Do I need it?
 If you're happy with gmtp/gvfs/mtpfs or any other mtp software, you might not need this software(but give it a try!).
 If you suffered from crashes, missing tags and album covers, usb transfer freezes and corrupted files, this software is right for you.
 It just works.
 Thank you for your interest! :)